-To open the Edit Claim window, click New Claim or a drop down option in the Account module, or double click an existing claim.
-Also see Claims.
+To open the Edit Claim window, in the Account Module, click New Claim directly, select a New Claim dropdown option, or double click an existing claim.

-To send, print, edit, or delete a claim, the logged on user must have the correct security Permissions.
-If using Clinics and the logged-on user doesn't have access to the clinic on the claim, the window is read-only.
+To send, print, edit, or delete a claim, the logged-on user must have the correct security permissions.
+This window is read-only if the logged-on user doesn't have access to the clinic on the claim.

 Claim Status: Every claim has a status.

 When you create a claim for a patient with dual coverage, both a primary and secondary claim are automatically created.
 The primary claim will have a status of Waiting to Send.
 The secondary claim will have a status of Hold until Pri received and will stay in the patient's account.
 When the primary claim is received send the secondary claim (verify the estimates on the secondary claim before sending).

 Claim Type: Set automatically when you create the claim.
 It is there for reference, but you are not allowed to change it because it affects so many other fields.
 See Claim Types.

 Date of Service: Defaults to the date of the earliest procedures attached to the claim.